Frequently Asked Questions

 Platform

-We list seasonal opportunities worldwide, with a strong focus on Europe, Australia, New Zealand, Canada, and the US.
+Seasonal Work lists opportunities worldwide, with strong coverage across Europe, Australia, New Zealand, Canada, and the United States.

 Sponsored Employment & Work Rights